ocramz/sde/README.md

     newtype Transition m a = Trans { runTrans :: Gen (PrimState m) -> StateT a m a }

 The SDE integration process can be seen as an interleaved sequence of random sampling and state transformation.
 Formally, we are sampling independent _increments_ (a Wiener process) of the state variable.
-This idea is captured in the `sampleSDE` function, shown below:
+The `transition` function, shown below, declares one such stochastic transion:

-    sampleSDE :: Monad m => Prob m a -> (b -> a -> b) -> Gen (PrimState m) -> StateT b m b
+    transition :: Monad m => Prob m a -> (b -> a -> b) -> Transition m b
-    sampleSDE msf f g = do
+    transition msf f = Trans $ \g -> do
       x <- get
       w <- lift $ sample msf g
       let z = f x w